spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 }
 ```

-3. With the hash table in place, we can retrieve the designated container's IP in O(1) time given the hostname of a request.
+3.With the hash table in place, we can retrieve the designated container's IP in O(1) time given the hostname of a request.

-Now, we can finally forward clients' requests to the appropriate container.
+4.Now, we can finally forward clients' requests to the appropriate container with the help of node-http-proxy library.

 ## 7.3 Destroying a Session
 With our session initialization process complete, we now need to consider the session teardown process.
 Once all clients have left a session, we want to start breaking down the remaining container so that we can free up the allocated resources for new sessions.
 This is preferred over connecting new users to a used container since there may be some remaining artifacts leftover in the session from the previous users, and we instead want to present a clean slate for new users.